kamalbuilds/speech-recognition-on-aakash/README.md

 This project deploys OpenAI's Whisper speech recognition model on Akash Network with a user-friendly Gradio interface.

+ This enables users to transcribe speech using OpenAI's Whisper model in a scalable, GPU-accelerated environment

 ## Features

 - Speech recognition for multiple languages